rte-france/rte-france.github.io/_projects/operatorfabric.md

 It aims to facilitate operational activities for utilities in two ways:

 * Centralize real time business events in a single place to avoid having multiple screens/software.
 To do so, OperatorFabric provides
-    * event dispatching rules on a per user basis (based on groups, organizational entities, processes, etc.)
+    * event dispatching rules on a per-user basis (based on groups, organizational entities, processes, etc.)
     * event-sending endpoints for business applications
     * a mechanism of templating to customize events rendering (using HTML5)
     * a view of the events on a timeline or a calendar